 Welcome to the Palace

 Here are a few tips for preparing your visit to the Palace.
-If you already have your ticket or if you are eligible for free admission, go directly to Palace Entrance A. Caution, the Palace gets very crowded during high season.
+If you already have your ticket, go directly to Palace Entrance A. From April to October, due to the high number of visitors, admission to the palace can only be guaranteed through online booking.

 The Palace is open every day, except Mondays, from 9 am to 6.30 pm during the high season (April to October) and from 9 am to 5.30 pm during the low season (November to March).